estelle/flexbox/draft/04_flex_examples.md

 		flex: 0 0 auto;
 	}

-We turn the label into an inline flex container and set the flex items to be vertically centered within that container.
+We turn the label into an inline-flex container and set the flex items to be vertically centered within that container.
 By default, the width of the inline flex container is the width of the content.
-We therefore specifically declare how wide we want the &lt;small> to be, and then set it to not grow or shrink, but be exactly the size of the `width` property by declaring `flex: 0 0 auto;`
+We therefore specifically declare how wide we want the `&lt;small>` to be, and then set it to not grow or shrink, but be exactly the size of the `width` property by declaring `flex: 0 0 auto;`.

+Now that you know how that is done, don't do it.

 ## Calendar